 After we have the arguments that specify what command to perform

-The first instruction is FROM that selects where Docker has to start creating this image.
+The first instruction is FROM which selects where Docker has to start creating this image.

 Every image is based on another image,